 Power stations (sometimes called by the misleading name ‘solar generators’) are all-in-one systems that have most of the components (except the solar panels) in one product.
 This includes the batteries, charge controller, charger/inverter, and monitoring system.
 You’ll learn more about these individual components later in this article.
 Most of the wiring is done internally in the product, so you simply plug it in, and you are ready to go.
 As far as simplicity goes, it doesn’t get much easier than this.

 The downsides, however, are significant.
 By having all the components packaged together, you are extremely limited when it comes to upgrading or replacing anything if it ends up being too small for your needs, or if a component fails.
+While this downside applies to most power stations, there are a select few that can be more easily fixed or upgraded.

 These units can also be harder to incorporate into your house since they are generally designed for portability and not to be mounted.
 With the individual components found in the other system types, you can spread them out and fit them in tighter areas, as opposed to having to deal with one large box.